getodk/docs/odk2-src/scan-intro.rst

 .. warning::

   ODK Scan is not yet fully released!
-It is not guaranteed to work at the same quality level as ODK Survey, Tables, Services, or the rest of the release ODK 2 tools.
+It is not guaranteed to work at the same quality level as ODK Survey, Tables, Services, or the rest of the release ODK-X tools.

   It is currently at the **Beta** stage, which mean it does not have all features, but is not likely to have significant reductions or alterations in functionality.
 Beta releases are provided to gather user feedback on the usability and capabilities of the application, as well as bug reports (to make the application more robust).
 Updates may result in loss of data or incompatible changes in form designs.